debinz/hippocampus_cortex_gradient_youth/README.md

 ## File descriptions

+The code files are located within the `Code/` directory,

 1. `compute_gradient_avg_all.m`: This script computes group-averaged hippocampal-cortical connectome gradients, visualizes these gradients on mid-thickness surfaces, and tests the relationships between hippocampal gradients and AP/PD coordinates.

 2. `hippgrad_ctx_projection.m`: In this script, the cortical projection of hippocampal gradients is computed.
 It also visualizes the group-averaged projection map and tests the relationships between cortical projection maps and cortical functional hierarchy.